austral/austral.github.io/tutorial/getting-started-linux.md

 ## Downloading a Release

-Run this to download and install the latest release:
+Run this to download and install the latest release for [Nix][nix]:

 ```bash
 $ curl -o austral -L https://github.com/austral/austral/releases/latest/download/austral-linux